 You don’t need a degree to make money.

 You need to be good at what you do.

 If you want success, you have to get damn good at what you do, regardless of your chosen field.
 You must aspire to become the best in your domain.
 There’s no other way.

 Good people are successful no matter the business they’re in.
 They’re successful because good people are always scarce.
 Good people are always sought after and good people are always needed. #

 Good people will always find jobs, or run successful businesses.
 Why?
 Because they’re good and good people are few and far between.

 An education, however, doesn’t make you good at something.
 A medical degree doesn’t make you a good doctor.
 A business degree doesn’t make you good at doing business.

-Everything I use in my business today, I taught myself.
+Everything I use in my day-to-day business, I taught myself.
 And the same holds true for any driven individual I’ve met over the years.
 It is up to you and only you to work on your craft and perfect it.
-This will not happen overnight.
+This will not happen overnight, however.
 This is a lifelong commitment.

 The simpleton will congratulate you on your paper credentials.
 The realist will measure you on your performance outside the school walls.
 A realist will look at your achievements in the real world, not the diploma on your cubicle wall.